Rick Ware Racing: WMA Motocross Series

-Summer X Games
+X Games

 Rick Ware Racing became interested in the crowd and excitement surrounding the X Games since its inception.
 In 2009, RWR finally took the step into the events with Women's Motocross rider, Sherri Cruse for X-Games 15.

 Cruse had captured the bronze medal in 2008 was highly favored in the event.
 With Circle K and Fastwax on board, Cruse stumbled early in the event and charged from last place to fourth in the shorted race due to a television schedule.

 Ware had faith in Cruse and went back to X-Games 15 in 2010 for the same event.
 Cruse had suffered an injury just weeks before the event and still completed the event after falling during the race.
 Cruse finished eighth.

 RWR returned to the X Games in 2011 with a new rider in the Women's Moto X, Vicki Golden.
 Golden had competed with RWR and Tuf Honda during the 2011 AMA Arenacross Series and gave her the nod for X Games 17.
 Vicki Golden grabbed the holeshot for the event and went on to win gold for the organizations first gold medal in the X Games.

-Other series

 Allison Legacy Series

 In 2012, Rick Ware Racing joined the Allison Legacy Series with Tyler Hill, the brother of Timmy Hill.
 Hill won the U.S. National Championship in 2009 and set a record of ten wins in a season.
 His brother Tyler Hill won the championship in 2011 after winning thirteen of eighteen races.

-ARCA Menards Series

-In 2010, Rick Ware Racing fielded the No. 47 Chevrolet part-time in ARCA for Timmy Hill.

-In 2015, the team fielded the No. 10 Chevrolet for Garrett Smithley at Daytona.
-He finished 34th because of engine problems.

-In 2019, Rick Ware Racing partnered with Venturini Motorsports to field the No. 51 Toyota for Carson Ware at Kansas.

-In 2025, they would field the No. 51 Chevrolet for Carson at Bristol Motor Speedway in the ARCA/ARCA East combination race.